lmanubens/EE_CA1/README.md

 Running each set of simulations takes about 20 minutes using 8 parallel workers.

+### Power spectrum with inhibitory feedback
+To obtain power spectrums from the set of reconstructed neurons with inhibitory feedback, run the command "export MATLAB_SHELL=/bin/bash", or equivalent, from a terminal.
+Then run Matlab from terminal and run the script 'net_morph_and_inh.m' or 'net_only_inhibition' from the folder EE_CA1/model.
+In this case both Stratum Radiatum and Lacunosum are stimulated.
+The results are saved in a file called "pspectrum_x.csv".

+Running each set of simulations takes about 3 minutes using a single core.

 ## Ready-to-use Shiny web app

 For interactive usage of the web app please check: